 - Project Examples - work plans, budgets and deliverables from a number of recently completed MPG projects to help inspire and inform your projects.

-- Application Training - training on using the online system and preparing a competitive MPG application will be offered through GoToWebinar on Tuesday, August 8, 2017 from Noon-12:45.
-Register for the training here.
+- Application Training - review slides and presenter notes from this year's training on using the online system and preparing a competitive MPG application.

 - Create an online "New User" account – (if you don't already have one) following the instructions provided on the online application log in page.
 If you already have an account, log in and update any contact information that may have changed.
 Note that all individuals identified as Municipal/Authorizing Officials or Grant Administrators must register for an account.